mgcooper/baseflow/README.md

 ## Configuration

 Installing `baseflow` is as simple as cloning this repo and adding it to the Matlab search path.
 Users should manage the toolbox however they normally manage their search path, for example using `startup.m`.
-However, functions in the `+baseflow` namespace will not interfere with functions sharing the same name on the search path, so feel free to put the toolbox on your `userpath` if you want it available on startup.
+Note that functions in the `+baseflow` namespace will not interfere with functions sharing the same name on the search path, so feel free to put the toolbox on your `userpath` if you want it available on startup.

 For more control, use the convenience function `Setup.m` to manage the toolbox installation and paths.
 Starting from an initial install in your local repo directory: